Amazing Views And Tours Of Caledonian Clock Tower

 An Italianate tower rises above the treeline.
 It features a clock and a belfry.

 The tower deserves to be better known.
 To that end, Islington Council recently gave it a major overhaul, with help from a Heritage Lottery Fund grant.
-The spruced up tower is now safe for free public tours.
+The spruced up tower is now safe for public tours (which were free, but alas no longer).
 You should definitely give it a try.
 But first a bit of history...

 Last remnants of London's main cattle market